RetroReversing/retroReversing/categories/misc/GDC.md

 * **Evolution of Taste** by  [Chris Crawford](https://en.wikipedia.org/wiki/Chris_Crawford_(game_designer))

-Only the Cyberspace talk was recorded on Audio cassete by the KNOW-IT-ALL Audiovisual Library [^7].
+Only the Cyberspace talk was recorded on Audio cassette by the KNOW-IT-ALL Audiovisual Library [^7].

 For a review of what it was like to go to the 1991 CGDC check out Chris Crawford's perspective: [Volume 4, Number 4, March 1991 - Interactive Storytelling Tools for Writers - Chris Crawford](https://www.erasmatazz.com/library/the-journal-of-computer/jcgd-volume-4/volume-4-number-4-march.html)